201 W. Ohio Street,

 2 people favorited this theater

-This theater originally opened in 1912, as the 600-plus seat New Rockville Opera House on Ohio Street (later the “New” portion of the name was dropped).
+Opened in 1912 as the 600-plus seat New Rockville Opera House on W. Ohio Street (later the “New” portion of the name was dropped).
 For its first 15 or so years, the Opera House presented mostly live acts, but also did feature some silent film screenings as well.
 It wasn’t until 1929, when the Opera House was wired for sound that it switched to mainly movies.

 Just login to your account and subscribe to this theater